 - Annie Dillard Quote on Crash Helmets needed for worship

 - The Road to Character, Chapter 10, The Big Me, and Summary

 - Wisdom: What is It? by Tim Keller (What is the Fear of the LORD: Negative Fear vs. Positive Fear)

 - Notes from Tim Keller's Sermon "Joy"

 - "The Romantic Solution" from Earnest Becker's "The Denial of Death"

 - Samuel Johnson and Montaigne in The Road to Character by David Brooks

 Category CloudBlog note book review book writing CRC Culture commentary Daily Links and Notes Devotional Reflection How to become a Christian Institutional Church Link Compilations Links Missional On the way to Sunday's sermon Pastoral Identity philosophical reflection Quotations Saved Blog Comments Saved CRCVoices Posts Sermon Illustrations Sermon Outline Sermon Recordings Tech tools theological the self Tweets Uncategorized Understanding the Bible Video Wisdom

-- I added a video to a @YouTube playlist youtu.be/8hZp7_VAM6g?a The Queen of Sheba Sees the Kingdom 6 days ago
+- I added a video to a @YouTube playlist youtu.be/-uHcX4VzPhk?a The Corruption of Ahab 3 days ago

-- I added a video to a @YouTube playlist youtu.be/mNFX6VbxQJU?a Ezekiel 6 and 7 1 week ago
+- I added a video to a @YouTube playlist youtu.be/G1XFtFduLPw?a Ezekiel 13 4 days ago